Octahedral developing of knot complement II: Ptolemy coordinates and applications: Ptolemy coordinates for an octahedral decomposition

-We first consider an ideal octahedron $o_i$ placed at a positive crossing.
-We denote region variables around the crossing as in Figure \ref{fig:crossing_ww}~(a).
-Ratios of these variables give us the cross-ratios of the ideal tetrahedra of $o_i$ (see \cite[\S 4.3]{kim2018octahedral}).
-In particular, we have
+Let us consider an ideal octahedron $o_i$ placed at a positive crossing.
+We denote region variables around the crossing by $w_a, \ldots,w_d$ as in Figure \ref{fig:crossing_ww}~(a).
+Ratios of these variables are cross-ratios of ideal tetrahedra of $o_i$ (see \cite[\S 4.3]{kim2018octahedral}):

-for the ideal octahedron $O_i$ with vertices $v_a,v_b,v_c,v_b,v_0,v_\infty$ as in Figure \ref{fig:octa_in_H}, where the notation $[x,y,z,w]$ means the cross-ratio $\frac{(x-w)(y-z)}{(x-z)(y-w)}$.
-Recall that the octahedron $O_i$ is normalized so that $v_c-v_a=1$ and $v_\infty=\infty$.
-We may further assume that $v_a=0$ (so $v_c=1$), since we already saw in Section \ref{sec:four} that only relative coordinates of the ideal vertices matter when we compute a Ptolemy assignment.
+where $v_a,v_b,v_c,v_d,v_0,v_\infty$ are the vertices of the ideal octahedron $O_i$ as in Figure~\ref{fig:octa_in_H}.
+Here we use the convention

+Recall that $O_i$ is normalized so that $v_c-v_a=1$ and $v_\infty=\infty$.
+We may assume further that $v_a=0$ and $v_c=1$, as we already saw in Section \ref{sec:four} that only relative coordinates of the ideal vertices matter when we compute Ptolemy coordinates.
 A straightforward computation using the equation \eqref{eqn:cross_ratio} gives